-To receive the Audited Financial Statements for the financial year ended 30 June 2021 together with the Reports of the Directors and the Auditors thereon.
-[Please refer to Explanatory Note (i)]

-2. To approve the payment of Director's fees for an aggregate amount of up to RM1,200,000 payable to the Non-Executive Directors of the Company on a monthly basis from 2 December 2021 until the next Annual General Meeting of the Company to be held in year 2022.

-3. To approve the payment of Directors' benefits for an amount of up to RM130,000 payable to the Directors of the Company from 2 December 2021 until the next Annual General Meeting of the Company to be held in year 2022.

-4. To re-elect the following Directors who retire by rotation in accordance with Clause 117 of the Company's Constitution and being eligible, have offered themselves for re-election:-

-(i) Mr. Lau Bik Soon; and
+1. To receive the Audited Financial Statements for the financial year ended 30 June 2022 together with the Reports of the Directors and the Auditors thereon.
+[Please refer to Explanatory Note (i)] 2.
+To approve the payment of Directors' fees for an aggregate amount of up to RM1,200,000 payable to the Non-Executive Directors of the Company on a monthly basis from 2 December 2022 until the next Annual General Meeting of the Company to be held in year 2023.
+Ordinary Resolution 1 3.
+To approve the payment of Directors' benefits for an amount of up to RM130,000 payable to the Directors of the Company from 2 December 2022 until the next Annual General Meeting of the Company to be held in year 2023.
+Ordinary Resolution 2 4.
+To re-elect the following Directors who retire by rotation in accordance with Clause 117 of the Company's Constitution and being eligible, have offered themselves for re-election:- (i) Dato' Mohd Zaini Bin Hassan; and Ordinary Resolution 3 (ii) Dato' Avinderjit Singh A/L Harjit Singh.
+Ordinary Resolution 4 5.
+To re-elect the following Directors who retire by casual vacancy in accordance with Clause 116 of the Company's Constitution and being eligible, have offered themselves for re-election:- (i) Mr. Kua Choo Kai; and Ordinary Resolution 5 (ii) Dato' Sri Badrul Hisham Bin Abdul Aziz.
+Ordinary Resolution 6 6.

-(ii) Ms. Loh Paik Yoong.

-5. To re-elect Encik Abdul Jalil Bin Abdul Rasheed who retires by rotation in accordance with Clause 116 of the Company's Constitution and being eligible, has offered himself for re-election.

 To re-appoint Messrs.
 Ernst & Young PLT as Auditors of the Company for the ensuing year and to authorise the Board of Directors to fix their remuneration.
-Ordinary Resolution 6

-AS SPECIAL BUSINESS

-To consider and if thought fit, to pass the following resolutions with or without modifications:-

-Retention of Dato' Mohd Zaini Bin Hassan as an Independent Non-Executive Director

-"THAT Dato' Mohd Zaini Bin Hassan who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2021."
+Ordinary Resolution 7 AS S PECIAL BUSINESS То со onsider and if thought fit, to pass the following resolutions with or without modifica tions:- 7.
+Ordinary Resolution Retention of Dato' Mohd Zaini Bin Hassan as an Independent Non-Executive Director of the Company Ordinary Resolution 8 "THAT subject to the passing of Ordinary Resolution 3, Dato' Mohd Zaini Bin Hassan who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, be and is hereby retained as an Independent Non-Executive Director of the Company in accordance with the Malaysian Code on Corporate Governance 2021."

-Authority to Issue Shares pursuant to the Companies Act 2016
+8. Ordinary Resolution Authority to Issue Shares pursuant to the Companies Act 2016

-"THAT, subject always to the Companies Act 2016, the Constitution of the Company, the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad and the approvals of the relevant governmental and/or regulatory authorities, the Directors be and are hereby empowered pursuant to the Companies Act 2016, to issue and allot shares in the capital of the Company from time to time at such price and to such persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, provided always that the aggregate number of shares issued pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares (excluding treasury shares) of the Company for the time being;
+"THAT subject always to the Companies Act 2016, the Constitution of the Company, the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad and the approvals of the relevant governmental and/or regulatory authorities, the Directors be and are hereby empowered pursuant to the Companies Act 2016, to issue and allot shares in the capital of the Company from time to time at such price and to such persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, provided always that the aggregate number of shares issued pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares (excluding treasury shares) of the Company for the time being;

-AND THAT the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares to be issued on Bursa Malaysia Securities Berhad;
+THAT the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares to be issued on Bursa Malaysia Securities Berhad;

-AND FURTHER THAT such authority shall commence immediately upon passing of this resolution and continue to be in force until the conclusion of the next Annual General Meeting of the Company."
+AND THAT such authority shall commence immediately upon passing of this resolution and continue to be in force until the conclusion of the next Annual General Meeting of the Company;